keikai/keikai-tutorial/readme.md

 # How to Run This Project
 Clone the project and launch your command line interface in the keikai-tutorial folder.
-Execute the following commands based on your setup.
+Execute the following commands based on your environment.

-## Maven ready
+## Maven installed
 `mvn jetty:run`

 ## No Maven installed yet